fleetdm/fleet/docs/02-Deploying/05-Fleet-public-load-testing.md

 Fleet uses [osquery-perf](https://github.com/fleetdm/fleet/tree/main/cmd/osquery-perf), a free and open source tool, to generate realistic traffic to the Fleet server.

+A test is deemed successful when the Fleet server is able to receive and make requests to the specified number of hosts without over utilizing the specified resources.
+In addition, a successful test must report that the Fleet server can run a live query against the specified number of hosts.

+This document reports the minimum resources for successfully running Fleet with 1,000 hosts and 150,000 hosts.

 ## Test parameters

 The Fleet load tests are conducted with a Fleet server that contains 2 packs, with ~6 queries each, and 6 labels.

-This document reports the minimum dependencies for successfully running Fleet with 1,000 hosts and 150,000 hosts.
-In addition, this document records the results of running live queries in each scenario.

 ## How we are simulating osquery